siamweb/l-system/README.md

 Program for constructing [L-systems](https://en.wikipedia.org/wiki/L-system) and rendering their corresponding geometric structures through [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).

 ## L-systems
 An L-system is a rewriting system and a type of formal grammar.
-An L-system consits of the following entities
+An L-system consists of the following entities

 * An alphabet of symbols that can be used to create strings.